tokio-rs/website/content/docs/io/reading_writing_data.md

 > `AsyncWrite` is pretty much exactly the same, just for writing data to
 > an I/O resource (like a TCP socket) instead of reading from it.

-So, let's take a look at [`AsyncRead`] and see what all the fuzz is
+So, let's take a look at [`AsyncRead`] and see what all the fuss is
 about:

 ```rust,no_run